griptape-ai/griptape/docs/griptape-framework/structures/configs.md

 #### Debug Logs

-Here is an example of how to enable debug logs for the framework:
+You can enable debug logs to view more granular information such as request/response payloads.

 ```python
 import logging